-Article by Daniel Bloom, Waterways Project Officer, Sunshine Coast Council
+Article by Daniel Bloom, waterways project officer, Sunshine Coast Council

-The three species of fish observed on the video below are the Australian smelt (Retropinna semoni), the southern purple-spotted gudgeon (Mogurnda adspersa) and the crimson-spotted rainbowfish (Melanotaenia duboulayi).
+The 3 species of fish observed on the video below are the Australian smelt (Retropinna semoni), the southern purple-spotted gudgeon (Mogurnda adspersa) and the crimson-spotted rainbowfish (Melanotaenia duboulayi).
 Each of these fish species are common and abundant in south-east Queensland.
 Previous surveys indicate that they are more abundant in the Mary, Brisbane, Logan and Albert catchments rather than the short coastal catchments of the Moreton and Sunshine Coast regions (Pusey et al., 2004).